CS:4980:1, Compiler Construction

 might be a useful place to start with vi:

-We will be using Subversion for collaborative programming.
+We will be using Subversion, an open-source revision control system, for collaborative programming.
 The first thing to do is see if subversion is installed on whatever system you are using.
 To do this, type the svn command on the Unix or Linux command line.
 If it is installed, you should see something like this:

-$ svn Type 'svn help' for usage. $
+prompt$ svn Type 'svn help' for usage. prompt$

 Subversion is already installed on the CLAS Linux system.
 Once it is installed, take that advice and see what help it offers.
 Some of its help is actually useful, although you may find that you have to scroll back through quite a volume of helpful text to find what you wanted.